Hartman Arena: Wichita B-52s

 Hartman Arena was the home of the Wichita B-52s of Major Arena Soccer League starting with their inaugural 2013–14 season.

 Wichita Wild

 The Wichita Wild called Hartman Arena home for their Indoor Football League games from 2009 through 2012 and their Champions Professional Indoor Football League games since switching leagues for 2013 and 2014.
 The team was replaced by the Wichita Force when the CPIFL merged into the Champions Indoor Football.

 Wichita Wings

 The Wichita Wings will call the Hartman Arena home for their first season in the Major Arena Soccer League 2.

+ICT Regulators

+In 2022, the ICT Regulators announced they would begin play at Hartman Arena in 2023.
+They initially intended to play in Champions Indoor Football (CIF), but instead opted to play an independent schedule for their inaugural season.
+The Regulators opened their first season on March 12, 2023, marking the first time Hartman had hosted indoor football in nine years.
+The Regulators were added to the CIF for the 2024 season, which by the time of that season's launch had merged with the Arena Football League.